-Cue the PESO model… for those unfamiliar with this acronym, it stands for Paid, Earned, Shared and Owned content.
+Cue the PESO model… for those unfamiliar with this acronym, it stands for Paid, Earned, Shared and Owned content and was developed by Gini Dietrich, author of Spin Sucks.
 The model itself has its roots firmly planted in marketing, but since Earned and Owned content is at the core of Public Relations, the model has been adapted and adopted by leading PR professionals.

 In essence, the model encourages utilisation of a communications mix comprising traditional (print / broadcast), digital and social media, to ensure messages are delivered to those that need to hear it, and here’s why:

 There’s no room for complacence where it comes to online image.
 Every credible company needs to be on-top of their game whether it be through a carefully curated online newsroom, harnessing influence through the blogosphere, or adopting select social media channels through which to amplify key messages.
 Where once the realms of the internet sat strictly in the hands of HTML coders, now PR plays a fundamental role: developing strong SEO-led copy for web-pages and engaging content for social media.